Risk management

 Facility and asset safety and network monitoring systems

-Introduction of DANA – Digital Advanced Network Automation – the network command and control system with 3 main advantages:
+Gradual adoption of DANA – Digital Advanced Network Automation – the network command and control system.

 Description